dzuisk/dzuisk/README.md

 ## Hi there 👋

 - I'm dzu.
-A colleage student from China🇨🇳.
+A colleage student from China.
 - Enable language: Chinese, English, Cantonese, Teochew.
 - Now studying HTML, Python and C.
 - I'll upload what I learn to my reposity.